 The state shall hold internal equity based on work of a comparable character when determining pay.

-The state shall attempt to provide employees competitive total compensation with compensation for comparable services in public and private employment as the overall economic and budget condition of the state permits.
+The state aims to provide employees competitive total compensation for comparable services in both the public and private sectors, as the overall economic and budget condition of the state permits.

-The state shall establish a merit pay system to recognize, reward, and promote high levels of performance and motivate employees to achieve efficiency and effectiveness in their work by providing salary increases based on documented performance levels as described in State HR Policy 20.005.05, Merit Pay System, and State HR Policy 50.035.01, Performance Management Process. .
+The state shall establish a merit pay system to recognize, reward, and promote high levels of performance and motivate employees to achieve efficiency and effectiveness in their work by providing merit-based salary increases that are granted based on documented performance levels in accordance with State HR Policy 20.005.05, Merit Pay System, and State HR Policy 50.035.01, Performance Management Process. .

 Policy Clarification: